samuelsimoes/vim-jsx-utils/README.md

 Select the whole tag, like `vat`, but with a little improvement to select self-closing tags.

 ###JSXEncloseReturn
+Put the current tag on a return statement with parenthesis.

 ![](examples/enclose-vim.gif)

 ###JSXEachAttributeInLine
+Put each tag attribute's on its own line to better readability.

 ![](examples/eachline-vim.gif)

 ###JSXExtractPartialPrompt
 :warning: Only ES6 classes

+Extract some tag on its own method on a ES6 class.

 ![](examples/partial-vim.gif)